penguin02007/cumulus-ci-cd/project_genesis/README.md

 ### Networking
-#### Configure UDP Tunnel
+#### Configure UDP Tunnel on NetQ
-##### NetQ
-For NetQ to communicate to oob-mgmt-switch.
-A UDP unicast tunnel is required to provide a virtual network which enables connections between QEMU instances using QEMU's UDP infrastructure.
-(Similar to Point-to-Point)
+A UDP unicast tunnel is required to enables connections between QEMU instances and NetQ using QEMU's UDP infrastructure.

 ```
 virsh dumpxml netq1 > /tmp/netq1.xml